kkapik/NahamConCTF2022/warmup/read_the_rule_COMPLETED/README.md

+# Read the Rules

-read source code of the rules page
+The flag is in the source code of the page of the rules.